superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 <!-- SEO: Retrieval-Augmented Generation (RAG) is revolutionizing traditional search engines and AI methodologies for information retrieval.
 However, standard RAG systems often lack efficiency and precision when dealing with extensive data repositories.
 Substituting the search approach with a hybrid method and reordering the outcomes using a semantic ranker considerably enhances performance, indicating potential for large-scale implementations.
 -->
-(VectorHub Team note: For many use cases, hybrid search is not a good fit.
-Whenever one needs metadata embedded in the vector itself (point to 1-2 articles that show that @mor?))
+(VectorHub Team note: For use cases that require metadata to be embedded in the vector itself, hybrid search may not be an optimal approach, as discussed in ... (point to 1-2 articles that show this @mor?))
 # Optimizing RAG with Hybrid Search & Reranking

 Retrieval-Augmented Generation (RAG) is revolutionizing traditional search engines and AI methodologies for information retrieval.
 However, standard RAG systems employing simple semantic search often lack efficiency and precision when dealing with extensive data repositories.
 Hybrid search, on the other hand, combines the strengths of different search methods, unlocking new levels of efficiency and accuracy.
 Hybrid search is flexible and can be adapted to tackle a wider range of information needs.